-Population genetic structure was assessed by both model-based and non-model-based methods.
-First as a model-based method, STRUCTURE 2.3.4 (Pritchard, Stephens, & Donnelly, 2000) was used under the correlated allele frequency model allowing admixture, without location prior, and with a burn-in period of 100,000 followed by 400,000 iterations.
-Runs were conducted varying the number of clusters (K) from 1 to 8 with 10 replicate runs at each value of K. The inference of K was evaluated with two methods a) the ΔK approach (Evanno, Regnaut, & Goudet, 2005) and b) the posterior probabilities of each K as suggested by the developers in the software’s documentation.
-The ten independent runs of the ‘best’ K were averaged in order to identify sets of highly similar runs, and separate distinct groups of runs that represent distinct modes in the space of possible solutions (if any).
-This resulted in generating a consensus solution for each distinct mode, allowing for label switching and testing of convergence.
-Both analyses (choosing of K and averaging) were performed with CLUMPAK server (Kopelman, Mayzel, Jakobsson, Rosenberg, & Mayrose, 2015).
-In cases where K > 1, samples allocated to clusters with high membership coefficient (i.e. q ≥ 0.9) were further analyzed with STRUCTURE for each cluster and with the same settings as above, in an attempt to examine, based on non-admixed individuals, whether further sub-structuring occurs.
+Population genetic structure was assessed by both Bayesian and multivariate ordination methods.
+First a model-based clustering was performed with STRUCTURE 2.3.4 (Pritchard, Stephens, & Donnelly, 2000) under the correlated allele frequency model allowing admixture, without location prior and a varying number of clusters (K = 1-8) with 10 replicate runs at each K. The inference of K was evaluated with different methods and replicate runs were averaged to identify sets of highly similar runs, as well as distinct modes in the space of possible solutions with CLUMPAK server (Kopelman, Mayzel, Jakobsson, Rosenberg, & Mayrose, 2015).
+In cases where K > 1, samples allocated to clusters with high membership coefficient (q ≥ 0.9) were further analyzed with STRUCTURE for each cluster and with the same settings as above, in an attempt to examine, based on non-admixed individuals, whether further sub-structuring occurs.

 Second, a Discriminant Analysis of Principal Components (DAPC) was performed with Adegenet v.
 2.1.1 package (Jombart, 2008), in the R environment (R Core Team, 2020) as means to infer population subdivision of the samples under study, with an independent of population genetics model method.
-Prior to running a Discriminant Analysis (DA), the number of principal components achieving highest mean success was identified using a stratified cross validation with the function xvalDapx of the package adegenet (Jombart, Devillard, & Balloux, 2010).
-The DA was then run on the retained principal components using the dapc function.
-Finally, after selecting the best number of eigenvalues for the DA analysis, the DAPC results (DAPC scatterplots) were visualized graphically with the scatter function of the package ade4 (Dray & Dufour, 2007).

 To determine the number of expected genetic clusters (K) present in the dataset, without any a priori population definition, the find.clusters function included in adegenet was used to run successive numbers of K-means clusters of the individuals, across a range of K = 1–8.
 We identified the best supported number of clusters through comparison of the Bayesian Information Criterion (BIC) for the different values of K.

-Genetic diversity between the 12 sampling localities and the identified clusters was then compared in terms of observed (Ho), expected heterozygosity (He), and inbreeding index (FIS), as means of genetic differentiation and levels of gene flow using STACKS population program.
-Furthermore, levels of differentiation among localities and clusters were assessed by the fixation index FST and statistical significance was evaluated through 1,000 permutations with the software Hierfstat R package (Archer, Adams, & Schneiders, 2017)(Benjamini & Hochberg, 1995)(R Core Team, 2020).
+Genetic diversity between the 12 sampling localities and the identified clusters was then compared in terms of observed (Ho) and expected heterozygosity (He), as means of genetic differentiation and levels of gene flow using STACKS population program.
+Furthermore, levels of differentiation among localities and clusters were assessed by the fixation index FST, statistical significance was evaluated through 10,000 permutations with the software strataG R package (Archer, Adams, & Schneiders, 2017), and P values were adjusted for multiple testing through false discovery rate (FDR) correction (Benjamini & Hochberg, 1995) using the ‘p.adjust’ function in R v.3.6.0 (R Core Team, 2020).
+A detailed description of the followed procedure so far is given at Supporting Information.

 Seascape genomic analyses and outlier detection